+Getting the letters RN behind your name can open a world of career opportunities.
 But the first step toward donning scrubs and strapping that stethoscope around your neck is choosing the right nursing program.
 And by “right” we mean the one that logistically works for your life and will get you the job you want.
 If your goal is to work in research at an academic medical institution your pathway into nursing might be different than someone aiming for a job on a medical/surgical floor in a community hospital.

 How long will a nursing degree take?

 The shortest option to get your RN is an associate’s degree in nursing (ADN) unless you already have a degree, then an accelerated bachelor’s degree in nursing (BSN) may be the quickest.

 Associate’s degree nursing (ADN): Most are 2 years.

 Bachelor’s of science in nursing (BSN): Traditional BSN programs are 4 years.
 For people who already hold a college degree, there are 12-18 months accelerated BSN options.
 Note: Prerequisite coursework requirements will lengthen total duration of study.

 Entry-into-practice Master’s (MS/MSN): These are similar in length to accelerated BSN programs.